Zhaozixiang1228/MMIF-CDDFuse/README.md

 ## Update
-- [2023/5] Training codes and config files will be public available before June.
+- [2023/6] Training codes and config files are public available.
 - [2023/4] Release inference code for infrared-visible image fusion and medical image fusion.